tomasmisutka/Secretary_app/Preparation/datamap.md

   - Enum language (cz,en)
   - List <Subject> subjects

-*NOTES
+*NOTES*

-  //enums on front-end size should be very simple and clickable - example: Present or Combined form in simple JRadioButton (JAVA)
+  - enums on front-end size should be very simple and clickable - example: Present or Combined form in simple JRadioButton component (JAVA)

 # 4. WorkLoad list